Typical Sensor Operation

 Starting with firmware v2.0.0, the sensor can be commanded in and out of a low-power Standby Operating Mode that can be useful for power, battery, or thermal-conscious applications of the sensor.

-The TCP config param operating_mode
+The HTTP config param operating_mode

 has a default value of NORMAL